LeadSun/lamzu-cfg/atlantis.md

 **Endianness**

-The protocol uses mixed endianness for consistency and ease-of-use 🙃.
+The protocol uses mixed endianness for consistency 🙃.

-### Commands
+## Commands

 Requests will generally trigger a response of the same command type.
 Check the response error code field for errors (`0x00` for OK).